-For this week's Thursday's Tip, I thought we would discuss how to makehomemade whipped cream.
+For this week's tip, I thought we would discuss how to makehomemade whipped cream.
 I really love and think nothing compares to it; especially when you compare it to the stuff that comes in a can or a tub.
 Although I have been known to use those for recipes here on the BLOG.

 There are so many yummy treats you can use homemade whipped cream for.
 It's not just for desserts any longer!
 You can put a dollop of whipped cream on top of your favorite flavored coffee.
 How about treating your kids to homemade waffles with fresh whipped cream on top for the weekend?